 Having got the taste for travel in 2014 we flew to Prague to take part in the Prague Folklore Days.
 We performed on a stage in Wenceslas Square with other dance groups, choirs and bands from all over the world.
 Stages are not our natural home as our audience is usually all around us so I don’t think the audience got the best view.
 We were taken to see the sights of Prague and ate a lot of mushroom stew.

 In 2015 MFDS accepted an invitation to visit us.
 We were a bit nervous about this as we had not done such a thing before but with much preparation we all had a very enjoyable time dancing together in Campbell Park for the May Day festival and on the side of the canal at Stoke Bruerne.
-We are looking forward to going back to the Island in 2021, which incidentally will be our 40thanniversary.
+We had the chance to go back to the Island in 2021, which incidentally coincided with our 40thanniversary!

 In 2018 we decided to change our name to Stony Redcaps.
 This kept the Redcap Link but indicates where we come from and hope fully will encourage new dancers and musicians to join us who might have been discouraged by the “ old mother” part of our name.